schollz/heartbpm/README.md

 ### Get the code.

-First get the code.
-You can [clone from Github](https://github.com/schollz/heartbpm) or you can [download it directly](https://github.com/schollz/heartbpm/archive/master.zip).
+You can [clone the code from Github](https://github.com/schollz/heartbpm) or you can [download it directly](https://github.com/schollz/heartbpm/archive/master.zip).

 ### Setup the hardware.

-Simply attach the pulse sensor to the Arduino, plugging the data channel into `A0`.
+Simply attach a pulse sensor to the Arduino, plugging the data channel into `A0`.

 <p align="center">
 <img alt="Connecting the pulse sensor to the Arduino" src="https://schollz.com/img/heartbeat_bb_POoEsoKAle.jpg" width=550px/>